carriemorrill/lake-model-utilities/run-scripts/README.md

 3. Edit shell script (Unix: runLakeModel.sh, Windows Powershell: runLakeModel.ps1) as necessary.
 The main edits needed will be to match the number of loop iterations to the number of sets of parameters (= first argument of improvedLHS = number of rows in the Latin Hypercube sampling) and to specify the directory to which lake model output files should be moved.

-4. Run bash script using the following command:
+4. Run script using one of the following commands:

     > ./runLakeModel.sh
-    OR
     > ./runLakeModel.ps1